 This type of potting media contains the right mix of nutrients.

-Unlike potting soils, they are less prone to waterlogging, making them perfect for container gardening.
+Unlike potting soils, they are less prone to waterlogging, making them perfect for container gardening and outdoor potted plants.

 Unlike potting mixes, potting soils last longer and would not break down.